 With the abundance of Qi that is cultivated through Iron Shirt, it’s important to also learn how to circulate that energy throughout your body.
 After Lee shows students how to pack their organs, he guides them through several wonderful exercises to ensure that all of your meridians are filled with Qi like flowing rivers throughout your body.

-On November 17th, Lee will be leading a special workshop for Iron Shirt Qi Gong.
-During the experience, Lee will teach several powerful practices to help students cultivate strength, energy, and vitality through each of their organs.
+In order to share Iron Shirt Qi Gong with students around the world, we’ve put together an online program in which Lee teaches powerful practices to help practitioners cultivate strength, energy, and vitality through each of their organs.

-The workshop will include some nourishing breathing exercises that allow practitioners to take in healing energy through their breath.
-It will also share some of the packing exercises that we talked about earlier.
-This workshop really focuses on “charging” the body so it can experience all of the richness and vitality that it has the potential to experience.
+This program includes nourishing breathing exercises that allow students to take in healing energy through the breath.
+It also shares some of the packing exercises that we talked about earlier, as well as focuses on “charging” the body so it can experience all of the richness and vitality that it has the potential to experience.

 Written by Ian Drogin